NatureScot are currently in the process of moving to a new switchboard system - please bear with our staff whilst we manage this transition.

 Are you affected by sea eagle impacts?
 To take part in the scheme, fill out and return to us a Register of Interest form.

-Our staff will arrange for someone to respond on behalf of the local stakeholder group.
+Our staff will arrange for someone to respond to your enquiry.

 Flock management log